AnsonLoHK/AnsonLoHK/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in Taiwan.
-I enjoy coding open-source projects that understand the front-end technique.
+I enjoy coding open-source projects, it would help me to understand the front-end technique.
 I like to coding and building various projects relate to Front-end fields.
 Slightly obsessed with js, Redux and Typescript .

 - 🔭 &nbsp;I’m currently using redux, redux-saga, typescript and Reactjs for building Financial website. :wink: